vipulsetty/su24-airplane/README.md

 Note: To do logging/debugging, do _not_ use System.out.println or System.err.println.
 Rather, create a Logger instance (see SerializedPlayer for an example) and then call its trace, debug, info, warn, or error method and pass the String to appear in the console.

+# Configuration Files
+The "flights" directory of the IntelliJ project contains configuration files for different situations that your ATC strategy should be able to address.

+Each line of the configuration file contains three semicolon-separated fields, each describing an individual flight:
+* the x- and y-coordinates of the initial location (origin)
+* the x- and y-coordinates of the destination
+* the departure time; the flight is not allowed to leave the origin before this time

+We will begin by using these configurations for our initial evaluation of strategies (probably in this order):
+* Simple.txt: a single flight
+* Parallel.txt: two flights that travel parallel to each other, thus have no chance of collision
+* Double.txt: two flights that travel directly toward each other
+* Cross.txt: two flights whose paths cross
+* Three.txt: three flights all heading to the same destination
+* Four.txt: four flights all heading to the same destination
+*

+More configurations will be added as we progress through this project, and you are welcome and encouraged to create your own if you think of interesting configurations or situations that your strategy is particularly adept at handling.